Michelle Goldberg

 Michelle Goldberg (born 1975) is an American journalist and author, and an op-ed columnist for The New York Times.
 She has been a senior correspondent for The American Prospect, a columnist for The Daily Beast and Slate, and a senior writer for The Nation.
-Her books are Kingdom Coming: The Rise of Christian Nationalism (2006), The Means of Reproduction: Sex, Power, and the Future of the World (2009), and The Goddess Pose: The Audacious Life of Indra Devi, the Woman Who Helped Bring Yoga to the West (2015).
+Her books are Kingdom Coming: The Rise of Christian Nationalism (2006); The Means of Reproduction: Sex, Power, and the Future of the World (2009); and The Goddess Pose: The Audacious Life of Indra Devi, the Woman Who Helped Bring Yoga to the West (2015).

 Early life and education

-Goldberg was born in Buffalo, New York, the daughter of Carolyn and Gerald Goldberg.
+Goldberg was born in a Jewish family in Buffalo, New York, the daughter of Carolyn and Gerald Goldberg.
 Her father was managing editor of The Buffalo News and her mother was a math professor at Niagara County Community College.
-Goldberg received a Bachelor of Arts degree at the State University of New York at Buffalo.
-She also holds a Master of Science degree in journalism from the University of California Berkeley Graduate School of Journalism.
+Goldberg received a BA from the State University of New York at Buffalo.
+She also holds a MSc in journalism from the University of California Berkeley Graduate School of Journalism.

-From her early teens she was active in the abortion rights cause, escorting a pregnant 13-year-old friend to an abortion clinic when she herself was 13 and participating in protests and abortion-clinic defense as a high-school senior.
+From her teens, she was active in abortion rights, taking a pregnant 13-year-old friend to an abortion clinic when she herself was 13, and defending abortion-clinics as a high-school senior.

-In an opinion column titled, "Rant for Choice", published in the student newspaper at SUNY Buffalo in 1995, Goldberg, wrote of on-campus anti-abortion demonstrators, "spit at them.
+In an opinion column titled, "Rant for Choice", published in the student newspaper at SUNY Buffalo in 1995, Goldberg wrote of on-campus anti-abortion demonstrators, " ... spit at [them].
 Kick them in the head."
 Goldberg later told the Buffalo News, "Just like someone who says, 'I'm going to kill you,' I didn't mean it literally.
 I didn't call the article 'A Call to Arms'."